KK100: Location

 Located on Shennan East Road and within Caiwuwei, an area often described as the 'financial district' of Shenzhen.
 It belongs to Shenzhen's Luohu District and is situated east of Lizhi Park, approximately one kilometer north of the border between mainland China and Hong Kong.

 The mixed-use building rises 442 m and contains 98 floors for office space and a hotel.
 Out of those 100 floors, 74 are used for 173000 m2 of Class A office space, 26 stories for a 35000 m2 six-star business hotel and the top four floors of the skyscraper hold a garden and several restaurants.

 Adjacent to KK100 is the KK Mall, which opened its doors November 26, 2010, and contains luxury brand stores, restaurants and a supermarket.
 The KK Mall also hosts Shenzhen's first IMAX cinema.

 The St. Regis Hotel occupies floors 75 to 100 of the main tower, which opened in September 2011.

 The lobby of the St. Regis Hotel is on the 96th floor.
 There are 4 elevators between the 1st and 96th floor, with two elevators stopping at floors 1, 5 and 96 and another 2 that only service floors 1 & 96).
 These 4 elevators are made by Mitsubishi and can reach speeds of 9 m/s (1800 FPM).

+Appearance

 It is currently the second tallest building in Shenzhen, and the 14th tallest building in the world.
 It is the tallest building ever designed by a British architect.

 There is a water fountain in front of the building, and an observation deck near the top.
 In December 2011, the Emporis Skyscraper Award awarded the building a fourth place.

 The building has a height-width ratio of 9.5:1, thus becoming one of China's slimmest buildings.